dominik-stec/Software_Testing_PJA/README.md

 ### Prerequisites

 Docker for build images is required. <br />
-JUnit unit test framework Java is need. <br />
+JUnit unit test framework for Java is need. <br />
 Mockito framework for use in JUnit stubs/mocks is need. <br />

 ### Projects